Friday the 13th (1980 film): Marketing

+Paramount launched a $4 million marketing campaign to promote the film.
 A full one-sheet poster, featuring a group of teenagers imposed beneath the silhouette of a knife-wielding figure, was designed by artist Alex Ebel to promote the film's U.S. release.
+Paramount and producer Frank Mancuso, Sr. intended to market the film as an "illicit event" picture in the hopes of targeting the younger moviegoing public.

 Scholar Richard Nowell has observed that the poster and marketing campaign presented Friday the 13th as a "light-hearted" and "youth-oriented" horror film in an attempt to draw interest from America's prime theater-going demographic of young adults and teenagers.
-Warner Bros. secured distribution rights to the film in international markets.
+Nowell also notes that the film's striking poster artwork served to distance the film from other independent films of the period, evoking the image of "prestige" horror films such as The Exorcist (1973).
+The poster was the template for one of the posters for Eli Roth's Thanksgiving (2023).

 Home media

-Friday the 13th was first released on DVD in the United States by Paramount Home Entertainment on October 19, 1999.
+Paramount Home Entertainment first released Friday the 13th on VHS in 1981 in a gatefold-style package.
+The same year, Betamax, LaserDisc, and CED Videodisc editions were distributed.
+The film was reissued by Paramount on VHS in the fall of 1988, and again in 1994 in conjunction with the tape distribution companies Gateway and in Extended Play!.
+The film was given a fourth and final VHS release by Paramount in 2002, featuring alternate cover artwork.

+Paramount released the film for the first time on DVD October 19, 1999 as part of the Paramount Widescreen Collection line.
 The disc sold 32,497 units.
-On February 3, 2009, Paramount released the film again on DVD and Blu-ray in an unrated uncut, for the first time in the United States (previous VHS, LaserDisc and DVD releases included the R-rated theatrical version).
+On February 3, 2009, Paramount released the film again on DVD and Blu-ray in an unrated uncut, for the first time in the United States (previous VHS, LaserDisc, and DVD releases included the R-rated theatrical version).
 The uncut version of the film contains approximately 11 seconds of previously unreleased footage.

 In 2011, the uncut version of Friday the 13th was released in a 4-disc DVD collection with the first three sequels.
 It was again included in two Blu-ray sets: Friday the 13th: The Complete Collection, released in 2013 and Friday the 13th: The Ultimate Collection, in 2018.
 Paramount's Blu-ray was re-released as a 40th Anniversary Limited Edition steelbook in 2020.
 In 2020, to celebrate the film's 40th anniversary, Shout!
-Factory released a 4K scan of the original film, as well as parts 2-4, in a complete series box set.
+Factory released a 4K scan of the original film, as well as parts 2—4, in a complete series box set.
+In 2022, the film was released on Blu-ray in new 4K Ultra HD and grossed $60,507.